 His eternal soul in pursuit of that which was freely given to us (Eph 2,4-7).

-Instead, Lucifer’s fate will be the lake of fire, and there he will be
+Instead, Satan’s fate will be the lake of fire, and there he will be

 “tormented day and night forever and ever” (Rev 20-10), because he sought

 the throne of God.
-With man, God has freely offered His throne with only one
+With man, God has freely offered it with one

-stipulation, that we believe in Him and obey His will.
-That seems like a very
+stipulation, that we believe in Him and do His will.
+That is a

-small thing to ask for such great reward.
-This demonstrates the justice of God
+small thing to ask for such a great reward, demonstrating His justice.
+Satan

 the world to receive “every spiritual blessing in the heavenly places in